sandrina-p/portfolio_v3/README.md

 ---

-This is the source code of my personal website built back in 2020.
+This is the source code of my personal website.
 It was a fun ride that took me around 5 months on and off during my free time.
 During the journey I took notes of some of my major technical [Learnings](LEARNINGS.md).

 Some funny facts about it: